danielhabib3/AiPOC/Milvus/Milvus.md

 - `./standalone.bat stop` to stop the container with the DB
 - `./standalone.bat delete` to delete the container with the DB and all the data stored in it.

-To add a LLM to the project, you need to create a new folder with the name of the LLM and add a standalone.bat file with the same commands as the other standalone.bat files.
+To add a LLM to the project, you need to :
+1. Create a new folder with the name of the LLM
+2. Add a standalone.bat file with the same commands as the other standalone.bat files
+3. Rename the file standalone.bat to standalone-LLMName.bat and add it to the Makefile.
+4. In the standalone.bat file:
+	- Rename embedEtcd.yaml to embedEtcd-LLMName.yaml
+	- Rename volumes to volumes-LLMName
+	- Rename user.yaml to user-LLMName.yaml
-It's important to change the port on which the container runs and add it to the appsetting.json.
-You alo have to add an implementation of the class EmbeddingProvider and oveeride the abstract methods of the class
+5. It's important to change the port on which the container runs and add it to the appsetting.json.
+6. Add Api key and Url of the LLM to the appsetting.json file.
+7. You also have to add an implementation of the class EmbeddingProvider and override the abstract methods of the class.